catogonzalez/chat-adapter-rocketchat/README.md

 ## Configuration

 Here's a sample configuration of the universal chat widget including the `adapterConfig` portion necessary for Rocket Chat.
-This was kindly provided by user sGator.
+This was kindly provided by user sGaster.

 ```javascript
 config= {